EachOneChew/FEH-Simulator/README.md

 A Unit is, at it's simplest, is just a container for information and has no real functionality.
 It is other methods that are accessing a unit's information, and doing things with that.
 A Unit object stores stat-related information in arrays where indices have predefined meaning (e.g. 0 = hp, 1 = atk, 2 = spd, etc.), skill information as an array of Skill objects, and state information.

 State information is slightly more complicated.
-Buffs must be stored together with their remaining duration, whereas debuffs expire after any action, and so do not need to store duration information.
+Visible buffs must be stored together with their remaining duration (in-combat buffs are calculated for each combat by CombatInteractionHandler), whereas debuffs expire after any action, and so do not need to store duration information.
 Special charge can simply be stored as an int.

 Units also need to know who their support partner is.
 Support info is stored in the form of {int[2] identifier, String rank} pairs.
 A unit's identifier has the format of {owner, slot} (for example, {1, 4} would indicate the 4th unit of player 1).
 For simplicity, this pair will just be an integer array of length 4: {player, slot, row, column}.
 Summoner support rank is taken into account of BEFORE the match starts, and the stat buffs are loaded into the unit's base stats.